CartoDB/mobile-tile-packager/README.md

 It has two usage modes:

 a) do SQL query to the dataset, convert result to mbtiles for given zoom range.
 Suitable for big datasets, for big areas, where number of tiles would be huge.

-b) scrape tiles of given map from CARTO Maps API.
-Suitable for smaller regions.
+b) download all tiles of given map from CARTO Maps API, scraping for given area and zoom range.
+Suitable for limited regions.

 Requirements: